Brown sauce was the last bastion of regionalism in British supermarkets until the re-emergence of local food from the 1990s.

 Crosse & Blackwell found itself unable to compete with Heinz and was squeezed at the lower end of the market by supermarket own-label products.
 In 1994 Nestle announced that it would close two canning operations at its Peterhead and Staverton sites, while a cold sauce factory in Milnthorpe would be closed, resulting in the loss of 515 jobs.
 All three operations had been unprofitable for some time.
 Nestle cited cheap supermarket own brand products for the closures.
 The tomato ketchup and standard salad cream lines were withdrawn.

-The CEO of Nestle admitted to a defeat by Heinz in the British soup market in 1996.
+The CEO of Nestle admitted to defeat by Heinz in the British soup market in 1996.

 In 1998 Nestle closed the remaining operations at the Peterhead plant, with the loss of 170 jobs, and transferred operations to Hadfield in Manchester, citing lower transport costs.

-C&B, along with Fray Bentos, was sold to Princes Foods of Liverpool in 2011 for £182 million.
-In 2012, Branston Pickle and Sarsons vinegar were sold by Premier to Mizkan Foods of Japan.
+The Branston Pickle and Sarsons vinegar operations were sold seperately to Mizkan Foods of Japan in 2012.
 Branston Pickle and its factory in Bury St Edmunds were valued at £92.5 million, and Sarsons was valued at £41 million.
-The sale meant that Branston Pickle no longer carries the Crosse & Blackwell name.
+Due to the change in ownership, Branston Pickle no longer carries the Crosse & Blackwell name.

 OK was the highest selling brown sauce in London as late as the 1970s.
 Today, it is only produced for the Chinese market.

 Henderson Brand introduced A1 sauce in 1862.
-He employed two nephews, George and John Mason, who in 1880 established a small factory of their own at King’s Road in Chelsea.
-Their first products, OK sauce and beef and chicken extracts, were direct imitations of Brand products.
+He employed two nephews, George and John Mason, who established a small factory of their own at King’s Road in Chelsea from 1880.
+Their first products, OK Sauce and beef and chicken extracts, were direct imitations of Brand products.

 Shortly afterwards, John left the company to leave George on his own.
 George Mason took on investors to form a private limited company called George Mason & Co in 1884.
 Mason evidently lacked managerial skills, and was forced to resign his directorship in 1891.